AaronWang-yf/COMP9517_Cell_Segmentation_and_Tracking-master/README.md

 # COMP9517
 This is a group in COMP9517 Computer Vision in 2020 Term 2.
+This project got 29.8 out of 30 scores.

 The team members are:
 - Raymond Lu